ScottLogic/blog/_posts/2020-07-03-There's-console.more-where-that-came-from!-Make-greater-use-of-console-in-JS.md

 title: There's console.more where that came from!
 Make greater use of console in JS
 date: 2020-07-03 00:00:00 Z
 categories:
-- garora
 - Tech
 author: garora
 layout: default_post
 summary: The function console.log is a JS developer's best friend.
 In this post I explore the console API in greater detail to help you in your next big project, or help you mess around.
 ---

 Modern browsers give us conditional breakpoints, the ability to step back in pure functions and a whole lot more.
 We used `console.log`!
 However, the `console` API offers a lot more.
 Let's find out what that "more" is.